Gymnopilus

-Gymnopilus is a genus of gilled mushrooms within the fungal family Strophariaceae containing about 200 rusty-orange spored mushroom species formerly divided among Pholiota and the defunct genus Flammula.
+Gymnopilus is a genus of gilled mushrooms within the fungal family Hymenogastraceae containing over 200 rusty-orange spored mushroom species.

+Description

 The fruit body is typically reddish brown to rusty orange to yellow, medium to large, often with a well-developed veil.

-Most members of Gymnopilus grow on wood but at times may appear terrestrial if the wood is buried or decomposed.
+Similar genera

 Members of Pholiota and Cortinarius are easy to confuse with Gymnopilus.
 Pholiota can be distinguished by its viscid cap and duller (brown to cinnamon brown) spores, and Cortinarius grows on the ground.
 Beginners can confuse Gymnopilus with Galerina, which contains deadly poisonous species.

+Taxonomy

-The genus Gymnopilus has over 200 species worldwide.
+Gymnopilus was formerly divided among Pholiota and the defunct genus Flammula.
+The genus has over 200 species worldwide.